 La Cartuja is a single-vineyard wine that represents the authentic identity and flavors of Priorat, made only from native varieties.
-The wine is made in an approachable style to be enjoyed young while preserving the ferrous minerality and explosive blue fruit that built the name of Priorat.
-Made with estate-owned fruit, it is aged in French oak barrels for only 6 months.
+The wine is made in an approachable style to be enjoyed young while preserving the minerality and explosive blue fruit that is the hallmark of all Priorat reds.

 70% Garnacha, 30% Mazuelo (Cariñena).
 Vines planted since 2002.
 Tended in llicorella soil at 250 m (820 ft) elevation